PROFILE

 centerpiece of the bilateral relationship is a

-large U.S. economic aid program, which totaled
+large U.S. aid program, which will total about

-about $100 million in 2001.
-U.S. economic and
+$110 million in fiscal year 2008.
+U.S. economic

-food aid programs, which began as emergency
+and food aid programs, which began as emergency

 relief following the 1971 war for independence,